-As an individual, I place a great value on Wellness.
+As an individual, I place great value on Wellness.
 Luckily for me, so does my husband.
 When we created our family vision, it naturally had the word wellness in it.

 How do I correct her and educate her on the difference between fats from partially hydrogenated oils vs. fat from an Avocado?
 It can all get very confusing, very quickly.

 No offense to anyone’s dog.
 My point is dogs will eat until they burst even if the food is harmful to them.
 I have seen them “belly up” to a dessert buffet and eat until they are physically sick.

-As adults my husband and I have eaten many different ways and use how we are feeling to gage whether or not the particular diet works for us.
+As adults, my husband and I have eaten many different ways and use how we are feeling to gauge whether or not the particular diet works for us.

-Today we are heavily plant based with some animal protein, mostly fish.
+Today we are heavily plant-based with some animal protein, mostly fish.
 All we expect from ourselves and our children is that we eat REAL FOOD.

 My kids are 8 and 6 years old.
 When they were really young, preschool age, we decided to define what healthy means to us as a family.
-We established 5 Healthy Habits for Kids.

 What you should know about our family is we are totally average.
 Nobody has health issues, allergies, or learning disabilities that would influence me to look at a more restrictive diet approach.